Discover Ireland : Environment

 The impact of data centers

 Data centers are major contributors to global warming.
-They consume a lot of energy for data storage and also for air conditioning and building cooling systems.
-Ireland will have 54 data centers by 2020, with about 40 projects underway.
-According to the Irish Academy of Engineering, data centers could account for more than 30% of the country's energy consumption before 2030.
-While some of them are running on renewable energy or planning to recover heat from servers to heat homes, the issue of increasing energy demand remains important.
+They consume a great deal of energy, not only for data storage, but also for air conditioning and building cooling systems.
+Ireland will have 54 datacenters by 2020, with some 40 projects underway.
+According to the Irish Academy of Engineering, data centers could account for over 30% of the country's energy consumption by 2030.
+While some of these facilities run on renewable energy or plan to recover heat from servers to heat homes, the issue of rising energy demand remains an important one.

 The pitfalls of replanting

-published in 2018 highlights that conifers, darker than hardwoods, have the effect of reducing the albedo effect, and moreover clear-cutting contributes to lower carbon storage capacities.
-However, there are initiatives to reforest former peatland sites with local species including hardwoods.
-In terms of global warming mitigation, scientists are also interested in the potential of peatlands (a quarter of the country's surface) and their capacity to store carbon.
+There are, however, initiatives to reforest former peatland sites with local species, including hardwoods.
+In terms of global warming mitigation, scientists are also interested in the potential of peatlands (a quarter of the country's surface area) and their capacity to store carbon.